 2) It’s easier to travel with young kids

 No wait, hear me out!
 I know traveling with little ones doesn’t sound easy, but it really can be!
 Babies especially are so great to travel with because they are usually so adaptable.
-Babies will usually be able to fall asleep easily on a plane (something about the engine noise has always sent my babies right to sleep!), you don’t really have to worry too much about bringing a bunch of things to entertain them, and feeding them is generally easier than having to worry about snacks and kids meals.
+Babies will usually be able to fall asleep easily on a plane (something about the engine noise has always sent my babies right to sleep!), you don’t really have to worry too much about bringing a bunch of things to entertain them, feeding them is generally easier than having to worry about kids meals, and there are some great baby travel products to make travel easier.
 Long car trips are usually a lot less painful the younger the baby is too.
 When it comes to sightseeing, popping a baby in a carrier as you tour is about as easy as it gets.
 It really can be less challenging than taking an older kid.
-Read more on my top 10 baby travel products on the market.

 3) No worries about school vacations